josephpd3/ClinicalTrialsDownloader/README.md

 ## Summary

-This program downloads clinical trial details pertaining to specified criteria from clinicaltrials.gov and stores said data in Pandas DataFrames on disk.
+**This program downloads clinical trial details pertaining to specified criteria from clinicaltrials.gov and stores said data in Pandas DataFrames on disk in the contained /extracted/ directory.**

 ## Installation and Execution